VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 Write each scenario at the lowest level that can express the behavior without mocking or depending on private structure.
 A scenario should live in exactly one layer.

-- Unit tests
-  - Purpose: Prove pure domain logic, invariants, edge cases.
-  - Keep: Pure functions, calculation rules, complex branching.
-  - Avoid: Mock-heavy tests that restate implementation.

-- Component tests
+### Where Each Test Type Fits

+**Unit tests** prove your pure domain logic—think calculation rules, invariants, and complex branching.
+Use them for pure functions, but avoid mock-heavy tests that just restate your implementation.

-  - Purpose: Primary refactoring safety net at the boundary you own (API/handler) with real wiring + owned dependencies (DB, serializers, DI).
-  - Keep: Business behaviors, side effects, validation rules, state transitions.
+**Component tests** are your main safety net for refactoring.
+They run at the boundary you own (like your API or handler), with real dependencies wired up (database, serializers, DI).
+Focus on business behaviors, side effects, validation, and state transitions.
+Don’t call other services—stub at the boundary.
-  - Avoid: Calling other services (stub at boundary).

-- End-to-End (user journeys)
-  - Purpose: A few cross-service lifelines that are crucial to your application (signup, purchase, billing).
-  - Keep: 1–3 happy paths + a critical failure path if truly cross-cutting.
-  - Avoid: Matrix of permutations already covered inside components.

-- (Optional) Contract / consumer tests
-  - Purpose: Lock request/response expectations between services without full E2E cost.
-  - Keep: Versioned payload shape & semantics.
-  - Avoid: Rechecking business rules already covered in component tests.
+**End-to-end tests** cover a handful of critical user journeys that span multiple services (signup, purchase, billing).
+Keep just 1–3 happy paths and a key failure case.
+Avoid a matrix of permutations already covered by component tests.

+**Contract/consumer tests** (optional) lock down request/response expectations between services, without the full cost of E2E.
+Use them to verify versioned payload shapes and semantics, but don’t recheck business rules already covered by component tests.

 ## Why Not BDD Tools Like SpecFlow?